ktor-doc-jp/ktor-doc-jp/features/https-redirect.md

 }
 ```

-In this case, you can also have a separate test that calls `mymodule` instead of `mymoduleForTesting` to verify that the `HttpsRedirect` feature is installed
+In this case, you can also have a separate test that calls `mymodule` instead of `mymoduleForTesting` to verify
-and other things that you are not doing in tests.
+that the `HttpsRedirect` feature is installed and other things that you are not doing in tests.

+#### I get an infinite redirect when using this feature

+Have you installed the `XForwardedHeaderSupport` or the `ForwardedHeaderSupport` feature?
+Check [this FAQ entry](/quickstart/faq.html#infinite-redirect) for more details.